Pharmacogenetic Testing

 3. If you want GeneSight specifically and are uninsured, contact Myriad's patient support about financial assistance before committing.

-4. Bring any pharmacogenetic report to your clinician so the results inform prescribing decisions.
+4. Bring any pharmacogenetic report to your clinician so the results can inform prescribing decisions.

 Is GeneSight covered by insurance?